NicholasJonesCode/composers-project-dashboard/README.md

 * Create, delete, and update profiles for your works
 * A task manager for each project
-* Secure and user-based, with sessions
+* Secure and user-based, with sessions and BCrypt encryption
 * Ability to publish your work as public on a blog for review and comments
 * File sharing with the Dropbox API
 * Local file attachment, so you can open your project files straight from the manager